Cube-OS/cubeOS/hal/rust-hal/rust-uart/README.md

-# UART Library for Rust in KubOS
+# UART Library for Rust in CubeOS

 This library provides abstractions for performing UART operations in Rust.